-When the Music Stops: A Broadway Actor on What She Learned About Self-Worth After a Year Without Applause
+When the Music Stops: An Actor on What She Learned About Self-Worth After a Year Without Applause

 You are exactly where you are supposed to be.

+Harris stars as Alana in the North American tour of the hit musical, Dear Evan Hansen, which resumes performances on Broadway and on tour this December.

 P.S.
-Here are some mental health resources I’ve found helpful
+Here are some mental health resources Ciara has found helpful

 Crisis Text Line | Text HOME To 741741 free, 24/7 Crisis Counseling